How to Install RPM Packages on Ubuntu 26.04, 24.04 and 22.04

 sudo apt install -y alien

-Installing Alien also pulls in the rpm and rpm2cpio utilities.
-Running sudo apt install rpm alone does not make Ubuntu an RPM-based system or let APT install .rpm files directly.
-It only adds the RPM inspection tools.
+Installing Alien also pulls in rpm, rpm2cpio, debhelper, and build helpers such as build-essential on lean systems.
+Running sudo apt install rpm alone fixes rpm: command not found for inspection work, but it does not make Ubuntu an RPM-based system or let APT install .rpm files directly.

 Confirm the converter is available before you touch the RPM you actually care about.